It’s easy to feel hopeful on a beautiful day like today.

 Times have changed, and the focus in the Health industry has shifted towards patients and their engagement.

-You might be surprised, as everyone talks about patients being at the forefront.
+Patient engagement in healthcare refers to the involvement of patients in their own care and decision-making processes.
+This is crucial because you might be surprised, as everyone talks about patients being at the forefront.
 But in reality, a significant number of people don’t complete the entire app journey during the onboarding process, even though they might have initially engaged with the application.
 After interacting with a doctor, they simply forget about the app.

 And this doesn’t just apply to telemedicine apps that aggregate services from various doctors.
 It includes apps created by medical professionals for performing specialized exercises for the lower back, breathing, and more, or even just sessions with doctors/coaches.